 The installer presents a confirmation screen.
 Click Advanced Settings if you want to change any settings, such as the collector name.
 Jot down the collector name, which you’ll need when adding a source.
+For our example, we're calling the collector prod_webserver.
 Click Next.

 Select Access Key as the option to connect the collector to the Sumo Logic service.

 Paste in the access ID and key that you generated before starting the collector installation, and click Next.

 The installer confirms the connection to the Sumo Logic service and completes the installation.
 Click Finish to close the installer.

 Close the Add Installer Collector dialog to return to the Manage Data > Collection > Collection page.
 You should now be able to find the collector you have just installed.

 Good work!
 You've completed these tasks in Part 1 of the Set Up Sumo Logic Tutorial.

 - Downloaded a static Apache Access log file to your local machine and modified it for use in this tutorial.